Nori-zk/eth-processor/README.md

 ## How to submit a new converter proof

-Edit the `src/proofs/sp1Proof.json` file from the output you got from proof conversion (See [EthVerifier.ts](./src/EthVerifier.ts)).
+Edit the `src/proofs/sp1Proof.json` file from the output you got from proof conversion (See [EthVerifier.ts](./src/EthVerifier.ts) for details about extracting the correct details).
 Note you only need to update `nodeVk.json` and `p0.json` if the proof conversion program VK has changed and sp1Proof.json needs to change for each and every new eth finality transition proof output.
 Each time your bridge head ZK / proof conversion ZK has changed you would need to redeploy the Mina smart contract with `npm run redeploy` (TODO).

 Then finally: `npm run prove-and-submit`.